 When I need a quick appetizer, I make hummus.
-If you have a food processor and some make ahead chickpeas, hummus comes together in minutes.
+If you have a food processor and some Instant Pot Chickpeas, hummus comes together in minutes.

 *If you don't have a food processor, I don't know how you make hummus.
 I'm sure the recipe has existed for centuries before the creation of food processors.* But doing all that grinding by hand?
 I need a nap just thinking about it.

 **Carl Sontheimer, a french born, MIT trained engineer, invented the Cuisinart in 1973.
 Why?
 Because he was bored with retirement.
 I hope I'm that motivated when I'm retired!